Red Hen Publications

 For example; I seriously doubt that Rowling intended to present us with two new fathers aged 13.
 In the first posted version we had a 3rd, aged 14.
 That one was corrected almost immediately afterwards, so was probably just a transcription error.

 Original Example 1 (now dismissed): This one may have been my error, although I am not the only person to have noted it.
-It could have been one of those mistakes which are not noticed until the file is posted, and then quickly corrected and replaced, but not before some people have seen it.
+It could have been one of those mistakes which are not noticed until the file is posted, and then quickly corrected and replaced, but not before a few people have seen it.
 But, when I first saw the posted sketch, I was quite certain that it read: Arcturus Black (1901-1991) and his daughter Lucretia (1915-1992).
 Lucretia’s birth year on the Lexicon’s chart now clearly reads 1925.
 This throws us a curve, since it makes it very clear that Lucretia’s brother, Orion Black was indeed at Hogwarts in Tom Riddle’s day, two years younger than Tom, and of a perfect age to hero-worship him.
 And yet evidently he didn’t continue to do so, if he ever had.
 Sirius Black made it quite clear that while his own parents were in perfect sympathy with what Voldemort claimed to stand for, they were not among his followers.

 Example 2: Pollux Black (1912-1990) and his daughter Walburga (1925-1985)